What does it really mean to root a brand in culture?

 Defining culture in brand building

-Culture is more than art, music, or fashion — it’s the shared values, beliefs, traditions, and behaviours that give communities their identity.
-Rooting a brand in culture means aligning your marketing plans with these shared experiences in a way that feels genuine, natural and relevant.
-It’s about seeing beyond transactions and into the emotional, social, and cultural context in which people live.
-It’s also the difference between brands that soar — quickly gaining followers and engagement on social, seeing that convert into sales, sparking conversation and garnering attention from audiences of all kinds — and those brands that… go unnoticed by the vast majority.
+Culture is more than art, music, or fashion — it’s a complex structure of shared values, beliefs, traditions, and behaviours that give communities their identity.
+Rooting a brand in culture means aligning your whole business ethos and positioning with current, shared experiences in a way that feels genuine, natural and relevant.
+This means making sure you know exactly what you can offer, and where it slots in to someone’s life, comfortably.
+It’s about seeing beyond transactions and looking into the emotional, social, and cultural context in which people live, then being clear about how your brand and business aligns, or doesn’t — it’s as much about what you aren’t, as what you are.

 Why rooting in culture matters